 Don’t think you are invincible.
-No matter how skilled you are or how many precautions you take, you make still require rescuing – so be prepared!
+No matter how skilled you are or how many precautions you take, you might still require rescuing – so be prepared!

 5 Ways to Make a Distress Signal

 There are many ways to signal for help.
-You’ll have to assess your surroundings to determine which one makes the most sense.
+You’ll have to assess your surroundings to determine which makes the most sense.

 For example, a smoke signal might not make sense when you are in an area at high risk of forest fire.

-It is smart to always bring a whistle with you into the wilderness.
+It is wise to always bring a whistle with you into the wilderness.
 Many hiking backpacks now even have whistles built into the sternum straps.

 My daughter doesn’t always carry her own pack while hiking (though she should; at least she’d have basic survival supplies if we got separated).
 That’s why I make sure she wears a whistle around her neck.
 Read our guide to the best emergency whistles.

 To signal for help with a whistle, blow it in short bursts three times.
 Then wait a minute and listen for a response.
 If you don’t hear anything, blow again.
 Continue doing this so rescuers can zero in on your position.

 If you need rescuing during the day, you can make a smoke signal.
-This differs from a normal campfire since campfires (when properly made) won’t produce much smoke.
-Ideally, you make three smoke signals that are positioned in a triangle shape.
+This differs from a regular campfire since campfires (when properly made) won’t produce much smoke.
+Ideally, you make three smoke signals positioned in a triangle shape.
 Each smoke signal fire should be about 100 paces from the other.

 To make the smoke signal, first, gather lots of materials.
 You will need tinder, kindling, and fuelwood.

 You will also need lots of green wood (wood that is still alive), branches with lots of green vegetation on them, and/or grass.
 These create dense, white smoke.